 Former professional goalkeeper joins Bobcats from Murfreesboro, Tenn.

-Allison Whitworth enters her second season as an assistant coach for the Ohio University soccer program in 2014.
+Allison Whitworth enters her third season as an assistant coach for the Ohio University soccer program in 2015.
 She joined head coach Aaron Rodgers' staff on Feb.
 13, 2013.

 In her first season as the Bobcats' goalkeeper coach, Ohio tallied 115 saves and recorded four shutouts in 2013.
 Ohio's 5.75 saves per game ranked second in the Mid-American Conference.
 Senior Mattie Liston finished her career as Ohio's most prolific goalkeeper, departing with program standards in career games played (73), games started (71), minutes (6,670), saves (403) and shutouts (20).
 Her 107 saves in 2013 rank as the third-most in a single season in school history.